The semi-analytic theory and computation of finite-depth standing water waves: Introduction

 \section{Introduction}

-Standing water waves have a long scientific history dating back at least to 1831, when Faraday observed beautiful patterns of ink at the surface of milk driven by a tuning force.
-For an ideal fluid with negligible viscosity, energy is conserved without an external driving force, and standing waves can be viewed as symmetric, time-periodic solutions of the free-surface Euler equations in an enclosed container \cite{penney:52} or as a superposition of identical counter-propagating spatially periodic traveling waves \cite{knobloch94,bridges2004,waterTS}.
-This latter viewpoint connecting traveling waves to standing waves is historically significant as the first nonlinear study of standing water waves was carried out by Rayleigh \cite{rayleigh:1915} using a third order perturbation expansion with enough generality to also recover Stokes' progressive waves \cite{craik:05}.
-Low-order perturbation expansion techniques for standing water waves were further developed by Penney and Price~\cite{penney:52}, Tadjbakhsh and Keller~\cite{tadjbakhsh} (considering the finite-depth case), Concus~\cite{concus:62} (considering the effects of surface tension), and Verma and Keller \cite{verma62} (considering standing waves in rectangular three-dimensional containers).
-Roberts \cite{roberts:83} and Marchant and Roberts \cite{marchant:87} carried out high-order perturbation expansions numerically to study short-crested waves, which are closely related to standing waves.
+Standing water waves have a long scientific history dating back at least to 1831, when Faraday observed beautiful ink patterns at the surface of milk driven by a tuning force.
+Standing waves in the ocean are responsible for microseisms \cite{higgins:50,ardhuin} and can play an important role in the dynamics of wave breaking \cite{mcallister:24}.
+Their resonances must be accounted for in the design of oscillating wave energy converters \cite{renzi:12} and breakwaters \cite{peregrine:03} to maximize efficiency and minimize violent impacts during storms.
+Two-dimensional standing waves can be viewed as symmetric, time-periodic solutions of the free-surface Euler equations in an enclosed container \cite{penney:52} or as a superposition of identical counter-propagating spatially periodic traveling waves \cite{bridges2004,waterTS}.
+Low-order perturbation expansion techniques for standing waves were developed by Penney \& Price~\cite{penney:52}, Tadjbakhsh \& Keller~\cite{tadjbakhsh} (in the finite-depth case), Concus~\cite{concus:62,concus:64} (considering the effects of surface tension), and Verma \& Keller \cite{verma62} (considering standing waves in rectangular three-dimensional containers).
+Roberts \cite{roberts:83} and Marchant \& Roberts \cite{marchant:87} carried out high-order perturbation expansions numerically to study short-crested waves, which include standing waves as a special case.